-London Health Sciences Centre's (LHSC) Pharmacy Services operates as a single department across all our locations:
+London Health Sciences Centre's (LHSC) Pharmacy Services operate as a single department across all our locations:

-LHSC is a leader in progressive hospital pharmacy practice and has a strong history of innovation to the profession.
+LHSC is a leader in progressive hospital pharmacy practice and has a strong history of innovation.

-- University Hospital opened as one of the first unit dose and centralized I.V. admixture hospitals in Canada
+- University Hospital opened as one of the first unit doses and centralized Intravenous admixture hospitals in Canada;

-- Hospital Pharmacy Residency program has been in operation since 1967
+- The Hospital Pharmacy Residency program has been in operation since 1967;

-- University Hospital was one of the first Canadian hospitals to implement a decentralized pharmacist staffing model, as a means of promoting clinical pharmacy practice
+- University Hospital was one of the first Canadian hospitals to implement a decentralized pharmacist staffing model to promote clinical pharmacy practice; and

-- the 2nd Automated Dispensing machine in Canada was installed at Victoria Hospital
+- The second Automated Dispensing machine in Canada was installed at Victoria Hospital.

-The pharmacy department has a staff of 200 full time, part time and casual employees.
-Service is provided to three sites (Victoria Hospital, University Hospital and South Street Hospital).
-Pharmacy Service is also provided to the London Regional Cancer Program which operates from the Victoria Hospital site and the department operates two accredited retail pharmacies.
+The pharmacy department has over 300 full-time, part-time and casual employees.
+Service is provided to two sites (Victoria Hospital and University Hospital).
+Pharmacy Service is also offered to the London Regional Cancer Program, which operates from the Victoria Hospital site, and the department operates two accredited retail pharmacies.
 LRCP provides a retail service exclusively for patients of LRCP.

-There is an active teaching program with involvement in undergraduate teaching for the University of Toronto and Waterloo pharmacist programs; hospital training placements for Fanshawe College and St. Clair College pharmacy technician programs and five annual postgraduate Hospital Pharmacy Residents.
+There is an active teaching program involving undergraduate teaching for the University of Toronto and Waterloo pharmacist programs; hospital training placements for Fanshawe College, St. Clair College, Westervelt College and Lambton College pharmacy technician programs and five annual postgraduate Hospital Pharmacy Residents.

 The department participates in Clinical Trials Research.
-Several staff roles are dedicated to supporting clinical trials associated with the University of Western Ontario, Lawson Health Research Institute, Robarts Research Institute and several in-house drug trials.
-The department is also recognized internationally for the work of our staff in developing a methodology involving Evidence Based review to assist with Formulary and therapeutic decisions.
+Several staff roles support clinical trials associated with the University of Western Ontario, Lawson Health Research Institute, Robarts Research Institute and several in-house drug trials.
+The department is also recognized internationally for the work of our staff in developing a methodology involving evidence-based review to assist with Formulary and therapeutic decisions.